gadabout/passport/README.md

 Peek API Challenge: I'm on a Boat
 ==========

 Peek works with activity operators who use all sorts of interesting modes of transportation.
-For this problem, we're going to design a system for (fictional) Piranha View Tours, which takes its customers in a boat ride down the Amazon River.
+For this problem, we're going to design a system for (fictional) Piranha View Tours, which takes its customers on a boat ride down the Amazon River.

 Piranha View Tours keeps a number of different river boats, and does tours at various times in the day.
 We want to create a system that answers a simple question: "What is my availability today?"